alastairlundy/CliRunner/README.md

 This project would like to thank the following projects for their work:
 * [CliWrap](https://github.com/Tyrrrz/CliWrap/) for inspiring this project
 * [Polyfill](https://github.com/SimonCropp/Polyfill) for simplifying .NET Standard 2.0 & 2.1 support
-* [Microsoft.Bcl.HashCode](https://github.com/dotnet/maintenance-packages) for providing a backport of the HashCode class and static methods to .NET Standard 2.0

 For more information, please see the [THIRD_PARTY_NOTICES file](https://github.com/alastairlundy/CliRunner/blob/main/THIRD_PARTY_NOTICES.txt).